Rite Aid Corporation (RAD): A Technical Analysis

 RAD) stock’s latest price update

-Rite Aid Corporation (NYSE: RAD) has experienced a decline in its stock price by 0.00 compared to its previous closing price of 1.99.
-However, the company has seen a gain of 4.74% in its stock price over the last five trading days.
-The Wall Street Journal reported on 04/20/23 that Rite Aid Seeks Direction Amid Legal, Sales Woes
+Rite Aid Corporation (NYSE: RAD)’s stock price has dropped by -6.88 in relation to previous closing price of 1.89.
+Nevertheless, the company has seen a loss of -14.56% in its stock price over the last five trading days.

 RAD’s Market Performance

-RAD’s stock has risen by 4.74% in the past week, with a monthly drop of -13.48% and a quarterly drop of -49.10%.
-The volatility ratio for the week is 4.83% while the volatility levels for the last 30 days are 6.23% for Rite Aid Corporation The simple moving average for the past 20 days is -1.73% for RAD’s stock, with a -56.02% simple moving average for the past 200 days.
+Rite Aid Corporation (RAD) has experienced a -14.56% fall in stock performance for the past week, with a -18.52% drop in the past month, and a -54.87% drop in the past quarter.
+The volatility ratio for the week is 5.47%, and the volatility levels for the past 30 days are at 6.07% for RAD.
+The simple moving average for the last 20 days is -11.20% for RAD’s stock, with a simple moving average of -60.18% for the last 200 days.

-During the last 5 trading sessions, RAD rose by +4.74%, which changed the moving average for the period of 200-days by -77.18% in comparison to the 20-day moving average, which settled at $2.0085.
-In addition, Rite Aid Corporation saw -40.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RAD fell by -14.56%, which changed the moving average for the period of 200-days by -80.31% in comparison to the 20-day moving average, which settled at $1.9620.
+In addition, Rite Aid Corporation saw -47.31% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RAD